 Black Butterfly: The Journey – The Victory

-Black Butterfly is a compilation of poetry that speaks to the silence of loss, to the fight for families, and the love for foster children; it speaks wholeness to the fatherless, healing to the broken, and hope when faith and determination are all that remain!
-This is a young girl’s journey, pre and post, foster care.
-This journey embodies real-life issues through faith-based reflections; it showcases circumstances that impact social and emotional development through a lens of determination.
-THIS IS THE JOURNEY – THE VICTORY!
+Black Butterfly is a compilation of poetry that speaks to the silence of loss, the fight for families, and love for foster children.
+With consideration to the daily realities that foster children or youth may experience, Black Butterfly embodies real-life issues through faith-based reflections.
+This is a young girl's journey, pre and post, foster care.
+This compilation is dedicated to the foster child, the youth in crisis, and individuals striving to achieve positive change.
+Black Butterfly proclaims wholeness to the fatherless, healing to the broken, and hope when faith and determination are all that remain!
+THIS IS THE JOURNEY - THE VICTORY!

 Babygirl: Prequel to Black Butterfly

 In 1977, siblings Tina, Michelle, and Leon Hilton live with their mother, Catherine, in Detroit.
 Although times are tough, Catherine does the best she can with the support of her mother-and in spite of the abuse she receives from her boyfriend, Victor.
 When eleven-year-old Michelle is accidentally injured, a caseworker from Child Protective Services visits the family.
 Later, Vic’s drug stash is found in their house, and soon the three siblings are taken from their mother, separated, and placed into various foster homes.
 Over the next several months, Michelle experiences a number of foster homes that lead her to question and challenge the lifestyle and sense of identity that she has experienced so far, significantly affecting her self-esteem, purpose, and well-being.
 Meanwhile, Catherine works to put her life back together and win back custody of her children.
 This is the story of a family dealing with physical and emotional abuse, substance addiction, and the foster care system as one girl grows to young adulthood in the face of unusual odds.